-Supporters of teen killed during traffic stop in Boynton Beach flood city hall
+Supporters of teen killed during traffic stop in Boynton Beach flood City Hall

-BOYNTON BEACH, Fla. — The Boynton Beach City Hall complex was packed inside and out Tuesday as people gathered to express their displeasure with the city and the police department over the death of 13-year-old Stanley Davis III the day after Christmas during a traffic stop on his motorcycle.
+BOYNTON BEACH, Fla. — The Boynton Beach City Hall complex was packed inside and out Tuesday as people gathered to express their displeasure with the city and the police department over the death of Stanley Davis III, 13, the day after Christmas during a traffic stop on his motorcycle.

 Just as the meeting got started, Mayor Steven Grant backtracked on some words he said at the scene that day.